Product

 Chargebee is often the payment processor for SaaS businesses because it can handle recurring revenue streams, operate advanced pricing strategies, and integrate with many tools.

 However, the rudimentary analytics dashboard included in Chargebee only offers some of the functionality needed to maximize growth.
-Indeed, to get the most out of customer data, SaaS businesses often rely on a third-party analytics dashboard for everything from basic SaaS metrics to financial forecasting and customer segmentation.
+To get the most out of customer data, SaaS businesses often rely on a third-party analytics dashboard for everything from basic SaaS metrics to financial forecasting and customer segmentation.

 This complication can only increase when your customers change pricing tiers, purchase add-ons, or implement usage-based pricing.